CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/backup-postgres-allas.md

 openstack ec2 credentials create
 ```

-If you already have credentials, you may show them by:
+Or if you already have created the credentials, you may show them by doing:

 ```bash
 openstack ec2 credentials list -f yaml